cognitedata/cognite-sdk-js/CONTRIBUTING.md

  - For fixes, start the commit with `fix: `.
 This will bump PATCH.
  - For features, start the commit with `feat: `.
 This will bump MINOR.
- - For changes that break backwards compatability, add a `!` before the colon: `feat!: `.
+ - For changes that break backwards compatibility, add a `!` before the colon: `feat!: `.

    Alternativly you may specify a footer (or both).
-   The footer must come after a blank line, and start with `BREAKING CHANGE:` (colon mandatory), followed by a description of what breaks.
+   The footer must come after a blank line, and start with `BREAKING CHANGE: ` (colon mandatory), followed by a description of what breaks.
- - For extra details in the changelog, you can specify a scope, e.g. `feat(assets):`.
+ - For extra details in the changelog, you can specify a scope like so: `feat(assets): `.
- - For other changes, use `refactor:`, `test:`, `docs:`, `chore:` etc.
+ - For other changes there are types without versioning related meanings:
-   Try something out, and the commit hook will tell you what's allowed.
+  -

 ## Pull request
 Make a pull request from your branch to the main branch.
 When merging the pull request,